globuzzz2000/ddPrimer/README.md

   - Try installing via conda: `conda install -c bioconda viennarna`
   - If pip fails, install from source following ViennaRNA documentation
   - Ensure ViennaRNA is properly linked to your Python environment
+- **File compatibility errors**: The pipeline will attempt automatic file preparation

 For more help, run `ddprimer --help` or check the logs in `~/.ddPrimer/logs/`.